Creating a Home Assistant Dashboard for Tablets

 - box-shadow: '0 6px 12px rgba(0,0,0,0.12)'

-I create a small library of templates: primary action, small indicator, and large media control.
-Reuse keeps the UI consistent and makes updates trivial.
+I keep a small set of templates: primary action, small indicator and large media control.
+Reuse keeps the UI consistent and makes changes less painful.

 YAML Configuration for Home Assistant

 I keep the kitchen view in Lovelace YAML so I can use templates and include files.
-If you prefer the UI editor, move to raw editor when a custom card needs more control.
+If you prefer the UI editor, switch to the raw editor when a custom card needs more control.

 Minimal view example: